 We gave this a lot of thought and looked in detail at the PTES research.
 The advised measures to minimise risks include obvious things like not doing fieldwork if showing any signs of Covid-19 and carrying out strict social distancing between field workers.
-But also recommended are the use of face-masks, gloves, sanitiser etc. Such additional measures would make checking the tunnels even more difficult but possible.
+But also recommended were the use of face-masks, gloves, sanitiser etc. Such additional measures would make checking the tunnels even more difficult but possible.

 But we had to ask ourselves whether the benefits of the monitoring would outweigh the very, very low risk that we could be passing the virus on to the Dormice themselves.
 If Dormice are still present in Fineshade, it is likely to be at best a struggling and vulnerable population.

 Accordingly, and with great regret, we could not justify continuing with the checking in 2020.